d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Summary

 * During model training, batch normalization continuously adjusts the intermediate output of the neural network by utilizing the mean and standard deviation of the minibatch, so that the values of the intermediate output in each layer throughout the neural network are more stable.
-* The batch normalization methods for fully connected layers and convolutional layers are slightly different.
+* The batch normalization methods for fully-connected layers and convolutional layers are slightly different.
 * Like a dropout layer, batch normalization layers have different computation results in training mode and prediction mode.
-* Batch Normalization has many beneficial side effects, primarily that of regularization.
-On the other hand, the original motivation of reducing covariate shift seems not to be a valid explanation.
+* Batch normalization has many beneficial side effects, primarily that of regularization.
+On the other hand, the original motivation of reducing internal covariate shift seems not to be a valid explanation.

 ## Exercises

-1. Can we remove the fully connected affine transformation before the batch normalization or the bias parameter in convolution computation?
+1. Can we remove the bias parameter from the fully-connected layer or the convolutional layer before the batch normalization?
+Why?
-    * Find an equivalent transformation that applies prior to the fully connected layer.
-    * Is this reformulation effective.
-Why (not)?
 1. Compare the learning rates for LeNet with and without batch normalization.
-    * Plot the decrease in training and test error.
+    1. Plot the increase in training and test accuracy.
-    * What about the region of convergence?
-How large can you make the learning rate?
+    1. How large can you make the learning rate?
-1. Do we need Batch Normalization in every layer?
+1. Do we need batch normalization in every layer?
 Experiment with it?
-1. Can you replace Dropout by Batch Normalization?
+1. Can you replace dropout by batch normalization?
 How does the behavior change?
-1. Fix the coefficients `beta` and `gamma` , and observe and analyze the results.
+1. Fix the parameters `beta` and `gamma`, and observe and analyze the results.
-1. Review the online documentation for `BatchNorm` to see the other applications for Batch Normalization.
+1. Review the online documentation for `BatchNorm` from the high-level APIs to see the other applications for batch normalization.
 1. Research ideas: think of other normalization transforms that you can apply?
 Can you apply the probability integral transform?
 How about a full rank covariance estimate?

 :begin_tab:`mxnet`